Talk to me about your life in India

 What has your overall experience been like at Yapily?

 “I love it here, the team is empowering and welcoming.
 I’m not afraid to ask anyone a question or provide input, and because of this, I feel valued.

-Within three months, I’ve tested the integrations with multiple banks, improved the overall quality of the product.
+Within three months, I’ve tested integrations with multiple banks, improving the overall quality of the product.
 I’ve had feedback that customers feel confident that I will catch anything before it actually happens!”

 You are always smiling and have a demanding role.
 What’s your secret?

 “Coming from multiple experiences in development, testing, and support, I’m used to ‘critical’ response environments.
 I’ve trained myself to be calm in these situations and learnt to wear a smile and face the problem.”

 “Having 2 job offers, at the same time, when I moved to the UK.”